hansfindel/playing_with_bootstrap3/README.md

 ==========

 ##TO DO
-- Modal for showing the images
 - Products
+- CSS for product pages such as tv
+- Radical new gallery for products - idea:: pager at the side